 This can be particularly beneficial if you are a celebrity or if you depend on the social media account for work.

-Protection from Harassment injunction obtained by Cohen Davis in favour of our client in the case of DDF v YYZ (unreported, 5 June 2015).
+Protection from Harassment and a privacy injunction obtained by Cohen Davis in favour of our client in the case of DDF v YYZ (unreported, 5 June 2015).

 When was the last time you searched online for information about your own company?
 If the answer to this question is “never” then you are not alone.
 But you also need to read on…